Philadelphia Eagles vs. New Orleans Saints NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Philadelphia and its opponents have combined to put up more than 43 points in seven of 10 games this season.
+- Philadelphia and its opponents have gone over the current 42.5-point total in seven of 10 games this season.

+- New Orleans' games have gone over 42.5 points in five of nine chances this season.

-- The two teams combine to score 50.4 points per game, 7.4 more than the over/under in this contest.
+- The two teams combine to score 50.4 points per game, 7.9 more than the total in this contest.

-- This contest's total is 0.1 points above the 42.9 these two squads combine to surrender per game this season.
+- These two squads surrender a combined 42.9 points per game, 0.4 more than this contest's over/under.

-- The average total in Eagles games this season is 49.3, 6.3 points above Sunday's over/under of 43.
+- The Eagles and their opponents have scored an average of 49.3 points per game in 2020, 6.8 more than Sunday's total.

 Eagles stats and trends

-- Philadelphia has played 10 games, with five wins against the spread.

-- The Eagles covered the spread in their only game when favored by 2.5 points or more.
+- This season, the Eagles won ATS in their only game as a favorite of 2.5 points or more.

-- Philadelphia's games this year have hit the over on five of 10 set point totals (50%).

-- Philadelphia is 5-4 against the spread and 4-5 overall in games when it records more than 19.8 points.
+- Philadelphia is 5-4 against the spread and 4-5 overall in games when it puts up more than 19.8 points.

-- When Philadelphia totals over 337.8 yards, the team is 3-3 against the spread and 3-3 overall.
+- Philadelphia is 3-3 against the spread and 3-3 overall when the team totals more than 337.8 yards.

 - The Eagles have eight giveaways this season, while the Saints have 13 takeaways.